VincidaB/bpc_na_vinci_code/README.md

 ## Evaluation metrics

+> mAP (mean Average Precision): mAP is calculated across a range of MSSD thresholds (2mm to 20mm, in 2mm increments) for recall.
+Detections with MSSD below a given threshold are considered successful.
+The final mAP score is the average across all thresholds.
+Therefore, higher recall, precision, and pose accuracy contribute to a better mAP score

 The challenge will be ranking the teams based on the mean average Precision (mAP) over a set of MSSD (Maximum Symetry-Aware Surface Distance) thresholds on the IPD dataset.
 MSSD is a metric defined in [[1]](#1) as being :

 ```math